724899020/mypythonlearn/README.md

-mypythonlearn
+script
 =============

-the directory is my home
+There is my script progruam learn home.